We are always interested in buying low mileage cars in good condition with service history.

 Most auction buyers are in the motor trade.
 If you’re lucky and attract a private buyer, they might be prepared to pay more for your car than a dealer would be.

-Online auctions are a particularly easy way of selling a used car.
+Online auctions like eBay are a particularly easy way of selling a used car.
 You simply advertise your car on the site with a full description and photos, and then put the auction ‘live’.
+Remember there will be a cost to selling through an online auction as with a physical auction.

 As with a private sale, you must describe your car accurately so as not to mislead buyers.